Key Takeaways

 Which SEO keywords are best for a “Contact us” page?

-As a general rule, you can include all keywords that explain what your business is about on your contact page.
+As a general rule, you can include keywords that explain what your business is about on your contact page.
 However, unlike landing pages, contact pages shouldn’t be optimized for any specific keyword.
 Keep your main keywords to a minimum by mentioning your top services in one to two sentences.

 A “Contact us” page’s content is usually pretty thin, so you won’t have the opportunity to write these keywords more than once anyway – which is good.
 You are not optimizing this page for any specific keyword as you do with your landing pages.